 Figure 1.
-E-R diagram of the financial database suitable for storing financial statements
+E-R diagram of the financial database suitable for storing financial statements and for which the financial database keeps records.
+The names of its non-key attributes are self-explainable, except for the following ones:

 The E-R diagram depicted in Fig. 1 consists of four regular entity types and a single 'weak' entity type.